MorpheusXAUT/vacs/vacs-client/docs/wayland.md

 2. If prompted by your system, **allow** the application to register shortcuts.
 3. A configuration window provided by your desktop environment should appear.
 4. Bind the keys you wish to use for **Push-to-Talk**, **Push-to-Mute**, **Radio Integration** etc.
 5. If you dismiss the dialog or want to change bindings later, you can usually find them in your system settings under "Global Shortcuts" or "Applications".
+You can also click the externally bound key in the `vacs` settings to try to open the appropriate settings page for your desktop environment.

 ### Limitations